operasoftware/devopera/src/_extensions/architecture-overview.md

 No external scripts or resources loaded over HTTP are allowed — except in the case of your local server, in which case you could add either `http://127.0.0.1` or `localhost` to your whitelist.
 You could also add the following schemes to the whitelist: `chrome-extension` and `chrome-extension-resource`.

 Please note that this does not have any effect on the way you do AJAX.
 You are free to make a call through `XMLHttpRequest()` to any origin.

-Also, if you are familiar with the old version of Opera extensions, then you would be used to declaring permissions for cookie sharing.
-No such requirement is there for extensions in Opera 15+, so you can do away with it.
-If you are converting your _.oex_	extension to a _.nex_ based one, then you can remove the requirement for declaring permission for cookie sharing.